Abelian motives and Shimura varieties in nonzero characteristic: Introduction

-In his Corvallis article (1979) , Deligne proved the existence of canonical models for a large class of Shimura varieties.
-In that article, he introduced the notion of a connected Shimura variety, and showed that a Shimura variety has a canonical model if and only if its associated connected Shimura variety has a canonical model.
+In his Corvallis article (1979) , Deligne introduced the notion of a connected Shimura variety and its canonical model, and showed that a Shimura variety has a canonical model if and only if its associated connected Shimura variety has a canonical model.
 In particular, if two Shimura varieties have isomorphic associated connected Shimura varieties, and one has a canonical model, then both do.
 Starting from the Shimura varieties that are moduli varieties for abelian varieties, he was able to prove in this way the existence of canonical models for a large class of Shimura varieties, now said to be of abelian type.
 His proof is a tour de force.
 It does not give a description of the canonical model but only a characterization of it in terms of reciprocity laws at the special points.

 Later it was realized (\cite{milne1994b}) that the Shimura varieties of abelian type with rational weight are exactly the moduli varieties of abelian motives with additional structure.
 This allows us to prove the existence of canonical models for these Shimura varieties by a simple descent argument and it describes the canonical model as a moduli variety.
-The theory can be extended to varieties with nonrational weight by applying Shimura's trick.
+The theory can be extended to varieties with nonrational weight by applying a ``trick'' of Shimura.

-The approach in the last paragraph applies only to Shimura varieties in characteristic zero because the abelian motives are defined using Deligne's theory of absolute Hodge classes, which applies only in characteristic zero.
+The approach in the last paragraph applies only to Shimura varieties in characteristic zero because the abelian motives are defined using Deligne's theory of absolute Hodge classes, which works only in characteristic zero.

 In this article, I outline a program to extend Deligne's theory of absolute Hodge classes to characteristic $p$, thereby obtaining a good theory of abelian motives in mixed characteristic.
 Once completed, this will make possible similar simplifications in the theory of Shimura varieties in mixed characteristic.